AnnabelPerry/Akbari_et_al_2026_Nature_SLiMSimulations/README.md

 /parameter_files
-	Files to be inputted into simulate.sh in order to run the 3 models described in the main text sections "[x] Test of selection on single variants" and "Forward-in-time simulations of selection in the context of European history" as well as Supplementary Section 2
+	Files to be inputted into simulate.sh in order to run the 3 models described in the main text sections "Test of selection on single variants" and "Forward-in-time simulations of selection in the context of European history" as well as Supplementary Section 2.
+	To use any of these parameter files, you will need to adjust the directories named in the file to the actual directories for the indicated variable

 	Model1Control_ParameterFile.txt
 		Parameter file which, when inserted as input to simulate.sh, runs Model 1